openhab/openhab-js/README.md

 ### Paths

-For [file-based rules](#file-based-rules), scripts will be loaded from `automation/js` in the user configuration directory.
+For [Rules created from Script Files](#rules-created-from-script-files), scripts will be loaded from `automation/js` in the user configuration directory.

 NPM libraries will be loaded from `automation/js/node_modules` in the user configuration directory.